 That in mind, to make the trade mathematically sound, the strategy involves selling at-the-money (ATM) straddles, coupled with buying deep out-of-the-money (OTM) calls and puts.
-The key to this strategy is buying a ratio of OTM calls and puts.
+The key to this strategy for black swan trading is buying a ratio of OTM calls and puts.
 For example, if you sell 1 ATM straddle, you may look to purchase 5 deep OTM calls and puts – which is what’s shown in the strategy from earlier.

 Now, there is a more efficient way to take part in a tail event, if you can pick a direction.
 That in mind, let’s look at some historical events and how you could’ve used the “money pattern” to profit… if you were trading during these events.

-More Efficient Way to Trade Black Swans?
+More Efficient Way of Black Swan Trading?

 For example, here’s a look at the SPDR S&P 500 ETF (SPY) between 2002 and 2007.
 This was a remarkable run for the market.
 Doubling in just a few years from its dotcom bubble lows.

 Here’s a look at the daily chart of SPY.

 Now, at this time… the market was resilient, and the housing market was hot.
 It seems like everyone was getting homes, banks were packaging these loans and creating investment products.
 That spelled trouble.
 These banks, traders, and investors were buying and selling these products, but didn’t understand the math behind it.

 Here’s a look at the hourly chart of SPY.